ionut-tatu/farm4life-app-changelog/README.md

 # Change Log
 All notable changes to this project will be documented in this file.

+## v1.1.0
+### Added
+ - Added support for Camera
+ - Added ability to upload profile picture
+ - Added loading spinner on Module & Section pages

+### Fixed
+ - New page slide animation
+ - Fixed Add to Learning for "Employee"
+ - Fixed breadcrumbs on Section page
+ - Fixed other videos in this section not clickable
+ - Changed navigation: profile icon to go to Profile
+ - Changed navigation: Menu to go to Account

 ## v1.0.155
 ### Added
  - Added "Downloaded" text & icon